trilogy-group/ws-eng-conduit-ai-assessment/README.md

 If you are inactive for a while, your Workspace will be "paused".
 All file changes that you have made to the repository will be saved.
 You can resume it by refreshing the link or by going here: https://gitpod.io/workspaces.

+Note that some Firefox users might face a "Security Error" when opening Gitpod; see [this issue for details and workarounds](https://github.com/gitpod-io/gitpod/issues/9386).

 ## Hints

 - You can access the UI at http://localhost:4200 and log in with `jcosten0@purevolume.com` / `password`.